openpracticelibrary/openpracticelibrary/src/pages/practice/team-success-beacon.md

   team sentiment and incite discussions for continuous improvement using prompts to guide team discovery.
 whyDo: >-
   There’s many use cases for this practice.
-The world if you oyster!
+The world is your oyster!

   * Drive conversations especially for teams in forming/storming phase or new to agile.